The Nordic alternative protein research ecosystem

 Cultivated meat

 The relatively small number of research centres working on cultivated meat suggests a heavy reliance on specialised research groups, reinforcing the field’s early-stage nature.
-Funding for cultivated meat-specific research remains low across the region, but several initiatives do include both cultivated meat and precision fermentation within their scope, such as the CellFood Hub in Denmark and ARRIVAL project in Norway.
+Funding for cultivated meat-specific research remains low across the region, but several initiatives do include both cultivated meat and precision fermentation within their scope, such as the CellFood Hub in Denmark and the ARRIVAL project in Norway.

 Nordic alternative protein research hubs

-The above snapshot of Nordic alternative protein research hubs highlights some of the leading research institutions across the Nordic countries that are driving progress in alternative proteins.
+The below snapshot of Nordic alternative protein research hubs highlights some of the leading research institutions across the Nordic countries that are driving progress in alternative proteins.
 While not exhaustive, it captures a dynamic and growing ecosystem of R&I activity in Denmark, Sweden, Finland, Norway and Iceland.

 Alternative protein research in the Nordics is spread across a range of institutions – from technical universities and applied science institutes to life science hubs – and reflects the region’s long-standing excellence in fields critical to alternative proteins.
 These include fermentation and bioprocess engineering, cell and tissue biology, food chemistry, metabolic engineering, and agricultural sciences.
 Researchers are often adapting tools and insights from these foundational disciplines to solve the technical challenges facing alternative protein development.
+Explore the leading alternative protein research performing institutions across Denmark, Finland and Sweden by clicking on the drop-downs below.

-Besides research hubs, the Nordics are also home to a host of research centres that either focus specifically on alternative protein research and development or have it as part of their core mission.
+Besides research hubs, the Nordics are also home to a host of dedicated research centres that either focus specifically on alternative protein research and development or have it as part of their core mission.
 Click on the drop-downs below to find out more about some of these centres.

 Aarhus University

 Aarhus University in Denmark hosts multiple initiatives.
 Plant2Food, a €27 million open innovation platform funded by the Novo Nordisk Foundation, connects universities and industry to solve challenges in plant-based foods.
+In 2026, Plant2Food received a follow up grant of €20 million to extend their activities to 2031.
 The Novo Nordisk Foundation CO₂ Research Center (CORC) develops technologies for carbon capture and conversion to support sustainable solutions.
 While not directly focused on alternative proteins, CORC fosters cross-disciplinary research that enables projects like the CO₂-to-protein consortium.
 CORC’s involvement in this project highlights how the highly cross-disciplinary field of alternative protein research can and should intersect with adjacent scientific fields – bundling expertise to tackle cutting-edge research challenges and drive transformative innovation.
 CellFood Hub is bringing together different departments at Aarhus University to push forward the future of cultivated meat and ingredients.

 Lund University